 Install Google Play (phone method)

-- Enable Unknown Sources by going to Settings > Security, then ticking the box next to Unknown sources.
+- Enable Unknown Sources by going to Settings > Security, then select Unknown sources and enable it.
 Don't be alarmed, unknown sources are simply locations outside of the Play Store, which is critical if it's the Play Store itself that you want.
-(Don't forget to uncheck this option once you're done)
+(Don't forget to disable this option by tapping it again once you're done)

 - Using the browser on your device, go to XDA Developers forum or APK Mirror to download the APK for the latest version of the Play Store.